 To: ICANN/CGP, KGP,JGP and Whom it may concern

-Written By: Zhang Zhoucai and
+Written By: Zhang Zhoucai , Revised By: Chris Dillon

-CJK Ideographic Variants are those separately encoded Chinese Hanzi, Korean Hanja or Japanese Kanji with different shapes but with the same basic meanings.
-Hereafter it is abbreviated to “CJK Variant”.
+CJK Ideographic Variants are those separately encoded Chinese Hanzi, Korean Hanja or Japanese Kanji with different shapes and coding but with the same basic meanings.
+Hereafter this is abbreviated to “CJK Variant”.

 参考中译：